The second Hochschild cohomology and deformations of Brauer graph algebras: Introduction

 It is worth to note that, in recent studies, Brauer graph algebras are also related with Ginzburg dg algebras.
 Their relations are given by the following diagram.

+Here, by ``Koszul dual'' we mean that a Brauer graph algebra is Koszul dual to a certain cyclic quotient of the associated Ginzburg dg algebra arising from the surface model, rather than to the Ginzburg dg algebra itself.
 However, since the Ginzburg dg algebras are differential graded and always infinite dimensional, it is in general difficult to discuss the deformation theory of them.
 In some special case of Ginzburg dg algebras, for example, Liu and Wang \cite{LW} have given some description about their $A_\infty$-deformations.
 Therefore, it is quite natural to consider the deformation theory through Brauer graph algebras.

+In order to better understand the relationship between deformations of Brauer graph algebras and Ginzburg dg algebras, it would be natural to study the second Hochschild cohomology of Brauer graph algebras with grading.
+Such a study, however, would require a thorough understanding of Hochschild cohomology in all degrees for Brauer graph algebras with the trivial grading—a problem that involves substantial and technically demanding computations and is unlikely to be resolved in the near future.
+Rather than pursuing this full program, the present work takes a more modest but concrete first step: we focus on the ungraded setting and investigate structural properties of the second Hochschild cohomology.
+We hope this contributes toward a longer-term program of exploring deformations of graded Brauer graph algebras.
+See Examples \ref{exa:bound of graded} and \ref{exa:graded-simple} for the discussions on the Hochschild cohomology in the graded case.

 \textbf{Outline.}\; In Section \ref{sec:2}, we review some basic definitions of bipartite Brauer graph algebras and their surface models.
 In Section \ref{sec:3}, we construct the reduction systems of bipartite Brauer graph algebras and give the description about their second Hochschild cohomology groups.
 In particular, for each bipartite Brauer graph algebra $A$, we give a formula of the dimension of $\hh^2(A)$.
 In Section \ref{sec:4}, we give geometric explanations of these deformations on the surface models of Brauer graph algebras.
 In Section \ref{sec:5}, we give some examples when Brauer graphs are not bipartite.
 In Appendix \ref{appendix:2-cocycle} and Appendix \ref{appendix:coboundary}, we compute the $2$-cocycles and $2$-coboundaries from the general forms of $2$-cochains given in Subsection \ref{sec:differential}.